Solving Hard Sudoku - Links Method

-Download the free Links Method eBook by Gus Coyote (50 pages) and discover a new method that doesn't require penciling in lots of candidates.
+Download the free Links Method eBook by Gus Coyote (50 pages) and discover a new method that doesn’t require pencilling in lots of candidates.

 This eBook was first written in Spanish and then translated into English by the author.
-You will find a few errors in translation, but as a whole you should be able to glean a few new tricks to solving difficult Sudoku puzzles.
+You will find a few errors in translation, but as a whole, you should be able to glean a few new tricks to solve difficult Sudoku puzzles.

 The author takes you step-by-step and shows you his technique.
 While the two sample puzzles he uses are not all that difficult, I felt his method offered helpful tips that can be used on any puzzle.